 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Experience and income seem to be closely related; in general, the survey respondents who had worked for more years reported higher incomes.
-Survey participants with less than five years' experience pocket $36K on average, but those with five to 10 years of experience enjoy a much bigger median of $47K.
-Insulators claiming one to two decades of experience make an estimated median of $51K.
+Insulators with a lot of experience tend to enjoy higher earnings.
+Although individuals who have less than five years' experience earn $35K on average, people with five to 10 years benefit from a notably larger average of $44K.
+Insulators with one to two decades of relevant experience report an average salary of approximately $51K.
 People who have worked for more than 20 years report a median income of $54K, which is barely higher than the median for folks with 10 to 20 years of experience.

 Key Stats for Insulator